 Counterfeit IDs are total reproductions of an entire ID, in which the fraudsters will use a template of an ID document and add fake information to commit fraud.

 These are non-personalized bank IDs that fraudsters steal from the supply chain.
-Fraudsters then add their information into the ID to commit fraud.
+Fraudsters then add their information to the ID to commit fraud.

 These IDs are obtained after supplying authorities with fake information.
 This information could be photos of someone else, fake personal details, or fake verifying documents.

 These are legally valid IDs that are available online either as sample IDs or doctored IDs.
 These IDs are usually obtained by hackers.
-The most common types of these compromised IDs, which have been created using information illegally obtained using data breaches or using sellers on the dark web.
+The most common types of these compromised IDs have been created using information illegally obtained using data breaches or using sellers on the dark web.

 DIRO’s online document verification technology captures document data from the original web source.
 The verification solution offers instant document verification for less friction and a better customer experience during onboarding.